RetroCro/turtlewow-muted-sounds/README.md

 Item Sounds - That jingle bell ringing sound whenver you play a character wearing mail or plate armor.
 HOOOOLY!!!!

-Spells - The very famously annoying Fizzle sounds, more profession sounds, want and auto attack shooting sounds.
+Spells - The very famously annoying Fizzle sounds, more profession sounds, wand and auto attack shooting sounds.